-I would like to thank James Read for helpful comments and discussions on a previous draft, and Brian Pitts for providing me with a copy of Schouten and van Dantzig's paper.
+I would like to thank Josh Eisenthal, Ruward Mulder, James Read, the PPRG at UC Irvine, and two anonymous referees for helpful comments and discussions on previous drafts of this manuscript, and Brian Pitts for providing me with a copy of Schouten and van Dantzig's paper.
 I am grateful to Balliol College, Oxford, and the Faculty of Philosophy, University of Oxford, for financial support.